JoaoHigino/SandraHomeOrganization/README.md

 - Add some videos demonstrating our different types of services.

 ## Technologies Used
-HTML5 - basic coding to build a website
+- HTML5 - basic coding to build a website
-CSS3 - used for styling the website
+- CSS3 - used for styling the website
-Gitpod - used to create the website
+- Gitpod - used to create the website
-Github - used to store repository of website and deploy website Chrome Dev Tools - used to view and experiment with styles Font Awsome - used to find the icons
+- Github - used to store repository of website and deploy the website
+- Chrome Dev Tools - used to view and experiment with styles
-Google Fonts - used to find the fonts for the website Pexels - provided the images seen throughout the website Ui.dev - created a multi image display of webpage on multiple devices Eye Dropper - Chrome add on that allowed me to pick the exact color I was after Canva - Color pairing tool that showed me which colors went well with the ones i chose
+- Font Awsome - used to find the icons
+- Google Fonts - used to find the fonts for the website
+- Pexels - provided the images seen throughout the website
+- Grammarly - used to fix language errors

 ## Testing